jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-11-16-real-time-streaming-with-kafka-and-flink-4/index.md

     - for IAM authentication
     - *It can be placed in the Flink library folder (/opt/flink/lib)*

-A single Jar file is created in this post as the app needs to be deployed via Amazon Managed Flink potentially.
+A single Jar file is created in this post as the app may need to be deployed via Amazon Managed Flink potentially.
 If we do not have to deploy on it, however, they can be added to the Flink library folder separately, which is a more comprehensive way of managing dependency in my opinion.
 I added comments about how they may be placed into the Flink library folder in the dependencies list above.
-Note that the S3 file system Jar file (*flink-s3-fs-hadoop-1.17.1.jar*) is placed under the plugins (*/opt/flink/plugins/s3-fs-hadoop*) folder of the custom Docker image, and it is according to the [Flink documentation](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/deployment/filesystems/overview/).
+Note that the S3 file system Jar file (*flink-s3-fs-hadoop-1.17.1.jar*) is placed under the plugins (*/opt/flink/plugins/s3-fs-hadoop*) folder of the custom Docker image according to the [Flink documentation](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/deployment/filesystems/overview/).

 The single Uber jar file is created by the following POM file and the Jar file is named as *lab3-pipeline-1.0.0.jar*.